juliaescuderofeliu/tfm-cfdna-ont-methylation/scripts/README.md

 This repository contains the bioinformatic scripts used in the Master’s Thesis:

-**Oxford Nanopore cfDNA methylation in metastatic colorectal cancer and integration with precomputed CNAs**
+**Methylation analysis of cfDNA in metastatic colorectal cancer (CRC) using Oxford Nanopore low-pass WGS**

 ## Overview